 Hotel in focus: Taj Mahal Palace

 This grand and glorious palace hotel, right by the Gateway to India on the edge of Colaba is one of the iconic hotels in India.
 The palace itself was constructed in 1903, inspired by Moorish, Florentine, and Oriental architectural styles.
-Discover more on our website.
-(We recommend paying the price for the palace wing for added opulence!)
+We recommend splashing the cash for a sea view room in the Heritage Wing for more character and nostalgia.

 The capital city Delhi is a similarly captivating city, although for somewhat different reasons.
 Unlike Mumbai it is located inland, bordering the states of Haryana on the north, west and south and Uttar Pradesh (UP) to the east.
 It’s split between Old and New Delhi, with a marked difference between the two areas.
 While New Delhi is British built, more spacious, full of broad tree-lined lanes, Old Delhi feels like a time-warp, with endless winding streets and narrow alleyways.
 Certain areas feel quite chaotic, but are perfect for intrepid travellers looking to step away from the everyday.